smartclean/smartclean.github.io/docs/integrations_sso.md

 **Pre-requisite:**
 - You must have registered your application in your identity provider with optional application secret.
 - You have an application ID (client_id) from above step and URL to [JWK (JSON Web Key) set](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets).
-- Any interface that allows you to login to this identity provider through any of the OAuth grants and returns you an access token or identity token.
+- Any interface that allows you to login to this identity provider through any of the supported OAuth grants and returns you an access token or identity token.

 **Outcome:**